fbpx Skip to Content

 What is eating my mint leaves?

-Predators eating your mint leaves include are flea beetles, spider mites, and aphids.
-However, it is often difficult to detect what pest is doing damage to your mint leaves.
-To find out what is eating your mint leaves, have a look at the damage pattern.
+Predators eating mint leaves include flea beetles, spider mites, and aphids.
+However, it is often difficult to detect what pest is damaging your mint leaves.
+To find out what is eating your mint leaves, look at the damage pattern.
 Different pests do different types of damage to your plant.

 1. Flea beetles